Must Do Tasks When Doing Site Migration

 Developing a rollback plan is the equivalent of having an emergency exit strategy; it’s a plan you hope you never have to use but is invaluable if needed.
 The plan should outline the steps to revert to the old website should the migration go south.
 This involves using the backups you’ve created and tested.
 Still, it should also detail the technical steps to restore services, such as reactivating plugins, re-establishing database connections, etc. It’s not just about having a copy of your old site; it’s about knowing how to put everything back the way it was quickly.

 Assigning responsibilities for a rollback is as critical as defining roles in the main migration plan.
 Know who will be on point for each rollback task, from restoring files to communicating with stakeholders.
 Designate a decision-maker for invoking the rollback plan, usually someone with an overarching view of the migration process and can assess when reverting is the best course of action.
-Having designated roles ensures that if a rollback is needed, it can be executed swiftly and efficiently, minimizing any negative impact.
+Assigning specific roles ensures a quick and smooth rollback if needed, reducing any negative effects.

 site development